znsio/specmatic/CONTRIBUTING.md

 * JDK 17 (Please use this version only for the moment)

+_Optional:_ Set up [jenv](https://www.jenv.be/) or the equivalent tools to quickly switch between Java versions.

 ## Project setup

 * Fork and clone the repo